-16th Annual Teaching & Learning Conference at Elon University
+17th Annual Teaching & Learning Conference at Elon University

 We invite proposals for two session types:

-- 90-minute interactive workshops
+- 60-minute evidence-based, interactive virtual workshops

 - 30-minute virtual presentations highlighting an innovative pedagogical strategy and evidence of its impact

 Proposal submissions are now open.
 The extended submission deadline for this year’s conference is Sunday, April 11 at 11:59pm EST, and presenter slots are limited.
 For questions, please contact Dr. Kelsey Bitting (firstname.lastname@example.org).